SUGAR VALLEY ADVENTURES

 • Aeromedical Factors, Aeronautical Risk Management

 This course is for aspiring pilots, certificated pilots who’d like to refresh their knowledge, and folks who’d just like to know more about flying and aviation operations.
-Families are welcome!

-The fall session begins on November 4th, 2022.
-Click here to see the proposed schedule.
+The next session begins on June 6, 2025.
+Click here to see the proposed schedule: ground_school_calendar_2025-06-06.pdf

-Two-hour online classes will be held on Friday nights for 12 weeks, 6:50 p.m.- 9:00 p.m.
+Two and a half-hour online classes will be held on Friday nights for 12 weeks, 6:50 p.m. to approximately 9:30 p.m.

 Please call 336-409-6796 for further information or to register, or click below.